 Dr. Markman began his undergraduate education at the University of Southern California, where he earned a bachelor’s degree in Biology and graduated summa cum laude.
 He went on to earn a medical degree from New York University School of Medicine.

 Following medical school, Dr. Markman completed an internship and residency in internal medicine at Bellevue Hospital-New York University Medical Center, where he was named Chief Resident in his final year.
-He then completed fellowship training in hematology and oncology at both the National Cancer Institute and Johns Hopkins University in Maryland.
+He then completed fellowship training in hematology and oncology at both the National Cancer Institute and Johns Hopkins University (Sidney Kimmel Comprehensive Cancer Center) in Maryland.

 Dr. Markman also holds a master’s degree in health policy and management from New York University Graduate School of Public Administration.